2010–11 Syrian Cup

-The competition started on 21 September 2010 but changed from the previous year of games over two legs to a one legged affair.
+The competition started on 21 September 2010, but changed from the previous year of games over two legs to a one legged affair.

 The cup winner were guaranteed a place in the 2012 AFC Cup.

 First qualifying round

 Two teams play a knockout tie.
 One team advance to the next round.
-Games played over two legs.
+Games were played over two legs.

 The matches were played on 5–13 October 2010.